First, a question (or two)!

 One said they stopped “really knowing what they were good at.“

-Another began to question “if it made more sense to stop telling the truth and makeup solutions because we were so far from reality.“
+Another began questioning “if it made more sense to stop telling the truth and make up solutions because we were so far from reality.“

 It is unbelievable, and it’s at epidemic proportions.

-Another scary consideration = how many of us can relate?
+Another scary consideration is how many of us can relate.

-- Combat toxic positivity through public acknowledgment and policies that encourage employees to speak up if they feel uncomfortable.
+- Combat toxic positivity through public acknowledgment and policies encouraging employees to speak up if they feel uncomfortable.

-- Train managers and employees to identify signs of workplace toxicity and how to navigate.
+- Train managers and employees to identify signs of workplace toxicity and how to navigate them.

-- If it helps, Harvard Business Review wrote an article about the 3 elements of trust.
+- If it helps, Harvard Business Review wrote an article about the three elements of trust.